 You may appeal the denial by filing a written appeal with the Appeals Panel within 60 days after your receipt of the denial notice.
 The Appeals Panel will review your claim and make a determination within 60 days after receipt of your written notice for appeal, unless an extension of time is required.
 You will receive notice of the extension period within 60 days after the receipt of your written notice of appeal.
 The extension period may last for up to 60 days.

 Reimbursement for approved claims processed during one month will be automatically deposited into the account you indicate on your Enrollment/Change Form or Direct Deposit Form by the close of the following month.
-Or you may choose to have reimbursement checks sent to your home address.
+You may also choose to have reimbursement checks sent to your home address.
 Claims will be reimbursed up to the total amount of your election, less the maximum administrative fee of up to $4.00 per month (up to $48.00 per Plan Year) and any claims previously reimbursed, regardless of the current balance in your account.

 Note: Payments will be made directly to you, not to the service provider.

-Every calendar quarter, you will receive a statement indicating all monthly contributions to your account, processed claims, a maximum account administrative fee of $4.00 per month, and your available balance.
+Every calendar quarter, you will receive a statement indicating all monthly contributions to your account, processed claims, a maximum account administrative fee of up to $4.00 per month, and your available balance.
 If you are receiving reimbursement through direct deposit, you will still receive a monthly claims payment statement.

 After the Claims Run-Out Period, you will receive an annual statement that reflects the total amount contributed to and reimbursed from your account for the Plan Year.